Firozpur district: Demographics

 According to the 2011 Census the undivided Firozpur district had a population of 2,029,074.
 This gives it a ranking of 230th in India (out of a total of 640).
 The district has a population density of 380 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 16.08%.
 Firozpur has a sex ratio of 893 females for every 1000 males, and a literacy rate of 69.8%.
-(This data is before the creation of Fazilka district).
+(This data is before the creation of Fazilka district.)

 After bifurcation of Fazilika district, the residual district has a population of 1,001,931.
 Scheduled Castes made up 42.85% of the population.

+Gender

+The table below shows the sex ratio of Firozpur district through decades.

+The table below shows the child sex ratio of children below the age of 6 years in the rural and urban areas of Firozpur district.

 Religion

 Language

 At the time of the 2011 census, 93.01% of the population spoke Punjabi and 5.67% Rajasthani as their first language.

+Health

+The table below shows the number of road accidents and people affected in Firozpur district by year.